 Of the 5 species of toads most common to the Phoenix and Tucson metro areas, only one can be considered dangerous.
 That is the Sonoran Desert Toad, or Colorado River Toad as they are also called.
 They are large, olive green toads with elongated poison glands behind the eye.

 Other toads may also have poison glands and secrete toxin.
 However, they might at best, make your dog throw up if it eats them.
-Being able to tell one toad from the next is important, and can save your dog’s life.
+Being able to tell one toad from the next is essential, and can save your dog’s life.

 Identification key to the most common toads in Arizona